kiendoo4/CS519.O11/README.md

 # CS519.O11
 Hello, I'm Trung Kien, a third-year student majoring Computer Science in University of Information Technology, Vietnam National University, Ho Chi Minh City.

-This is a proposal which I have done for CS519, Vietnamese Book Retrieval using BM25 [1] and Vietnamese-SBERT [2].
+This is a proposal which I have done for CS519, Semantic-based Vietnamese Book Retrieval using BM25 [1] and Vietnamese-SBERT [2].

 Citation: